Joie Meissner, ND

 “Most important, the primary method of transmitting COVID-19 is droplet spread from being close to an infected person (who may have no symptoms), thus social distancing is the most important way to reduce risk to you and others.”

-Harvard School of Public Health does not recommend using other disinfectants on groceries but validates the efficacy of plain soap and water to disinfect your grocery packaging:
+Harvard School of Public Health does not recommend using other disinfectants on groceries but validates the efficacy of plain soap and water to disinfect your hands:

-- PLAIN OLD SOAP AND WATER IS EFFECTIVE FOR REMOVING CORONA VIRUS FROM THE PACKAGING !!!!!
+KEY TAKE-AWAY-PLAIN OLD SOAP AND WATER IS HIGHLY EFFECTIVE FOR ON CORONA VIRUS !!!!!

 - Use plain soap and water—skip the antibacterial soap.